diogolhc/feup-mieic-lpoo-proj/docs/README.md

 ### Action of the buttons
-//TODO isto precisa de ser revisto uma vez que os botões deixaram de guardar os comandos, passadno eles a estar nos ButtonController
+//TODO isto precisa de ser revisto uma vez que os botões deixaram de guardar os comandos, passando eles a estar nos ButtonController
 #### Problem in Context
 The menus are composed of a list of buttons and labels.
 Each button is intended to produce a certain action specific to that button on click.
 This means that